meilisearch/specifications/text/0059-geo-search.md

 - Not required

 Following the [`sort` specification feature](https://github.com/meilisearch/specifications/pull/55):
->The `_geo` field does not need to be referred in `sortableAttributes` by the developer.
+> The `_geo` field has to be set in `sortableAttributes` setting by the developer to activate geo fsorting capabilities at search.
 >
 >There is no `geo` ranking rule as such.
 It is in fact within the `sort` ranking rule in an obfuscated way.
 >
->`_geoRadius` built-in sort rule can sort documents in ascending or descending order.
+>`_geoPoint` built-in sort rule can sort documents in ascending or descending order.
+See Technical Aspects part.

 #### GET Search `/indexes/{indexUid}/search`